bhaggi007/cssCrashCourse/Readme.md

 For fonts there are web safe fonts, which means you dont have to import anything and then there are fonts that can be imported such as google fonts.

+An id has to be unique, a class can be reused on other elements.
+To target a class in css we use are .